raphaellith/Typewriters-to-Belie-Format/_posts/2026-07-26-Scrabblese-The-Big-Picture.md

 course, some of these words will already be in our daily vernacular, so the true number might be slightly smaller.

 How much smaller exactly?
 To gauge this, I hooked up the Scrabble database with Google Books Ngram Viewer.
-This Ngram Viewer dataset allows us to retrieve a word’s collapsed relative match count — the number of times it has appeared in books and printed publications over the years, normalised with respect to all other words in the English language.
+This Ngram Viewer dataset allows us to retrieve a word’s _collapsed relative match count_: the number of times it has appeared in books and printed publications over the years, normalised with respect to all other words in the English language.
 This gives us the following scatter plot.

 <div class="scatter-plot vspace"></div>

-On the x-axis is each word’s collapsed relative match count; on the y-axis is the number of times each word has been played across ten thousand games.
+On the _x_-axis is each word’s collapsed relative match count; on the _y_-axis is the number of times each word has been played across ten thousand games.
 Both axes are logarithmic, so steps are multiplicative rather than additive.
-(This logarithmic nature gives rise to the artefact at the lower end of the graph, where the scattered data points appear to form a pattern of horizontal lines.
-Closer inspection reveals that the bottommost line corresponds to words played only once, the second line to words played twice; and so on.)
+(This logarithmic nature gives rise to the artefact at the lower end of the graph, where scattered data points appear to form a pattern of horizontal lines.
+Closer inspection reveals that the bottommost line corresponds to words played only once, the second line to words played twice, and so on.)

 This scatter plot may be roughly partitioned into four quarters.